 Join us as we learn and grow together!
 We hold a regular Holy Eucharist every Sunday morning at 9:30 a.m.

-• Thursdays at St. Margaret's: Worship + Bible Study/Book Group: We meet at 9:30 am for an informal Eucharist, then gather for a one-hour, lay-led Bible Study or Book Study at 10:30.
+• St. Margaret's: Book Group: We meet online at 10:30 a.m. on Thursdays for a one-hour, lay-led Book Study.
 No special knowledge is needed to participate, just an inquiring heart and mind.
 All are welcome as we learn and share.

 We care for our community.

-• Pastoral Care: St. Margaret's clergy and lay leaders work together to support the needs of our extended community and surrounding neighborhood.
+• Pastoral Care: St. Margaret's clergy and lay leaders work together to support the needs of our extended community and surrounding neighborhoods.
 Clergy are available for your pastoral care and spiritual needs.
 Lay Eucharistic Ministers visit those in need of prayer, comfort and/or Communion.
 Please notify the parish office of a hospitalization, pastoral emergency, or death.
-Laying On of Hands and Healing Prayer, as well as the Rite of Reconciliation of a Penitent may also be scheduled with the clergy.
+Laying On of Hands and Healing Prayer, as well as the Rite of Reconciliation of a Penitent, may also be scheduled with the clergy.
 On the first Sunday of every month, a healing service is done within the context of our morning worship service.
 All members of the wider community are welcome to every service.

 • Prayer: Our Intercessory Prayer Group prays regularly for those who request prayers.
 You need not be a member of the church to ask for prayers for others, or receive prayers for yourself or your loved ones.
 We are also intentional about requests from families of those interred at St. Margaret's Cemetery on our grounds.
 Please let us know how we can help.